Deion Sanders talks 'Who is SWAC', job opportunities on 'College GameDay'

 "I have plans to dominate today," Sanders said.

-This article originally appeared on Memphis Commercial Appeal: Deion Sanders talks 'Who is SWAC', job opportunities on College GameDay
+This article originally appeared on Memphis Commercial Appeal: Deion Sanders on 'Who is SWAC', job opportunities on College GameDay